-Communicating After Stroke Understanding Aphasia
+Communicating After a Stroke: Understanding Aphasia

 Suffering from a stroke is a scary situation, and it leaves survivors with plenty of challenges to overcome during the recovery process.
 One of the effects of stroke is aphasia—the loss of the ability to speak or understand speech—and it’s one of the most frustrating to deal with.